leeeaaa/PneumoniaDetection/README.md

 ![TypesOfPneumonia](assets/typesofpneumonia.jpg)

 The goal of this work is to generate an AI which detects Pneumonia on a X-ray thorax image.
-Input is an grayscale imgae (224x224) of a X-ray thorax, with the help of a neural network, which we developed the algorithm outputs a 0 or a 1.
+Input is an grayscale image (224x224) of a X-ray thorax, with the help of a neural network, which we developed the algorithm outputs a 0 or a 1.
 0 means no pneumonia, where as 1 means pneumonia is detected.
 In the future the use of the algorithm could be to support or validate the decision of doctors.
-We trained and tested the model with data of young people age 5 and less because they often show no symptomps.

 ## Related Work